mozilla/marketplace-docs/docs/topics/working-with-devices.rst

 ~~~~~~~~~~~~~~~~~~

 There are `base builds <https://developer.mozilla.org/Firefox_OS/Platform/Architecture>`_
-, which contains the kernel, and there are FirefoxOS builds which are run on
+(codename gonk), which contains the kernel, and there are FirefoxOS builds which are run on
 top of the base build.

 Flames with a base build on an old Android kernel (v123) are no longer
 supported by us.
-Make sure to `run with the newer v188 build <https://developer.mozilla.org/Firefox_OS/Developer_phone_guide/Flame#Updating_your_Flame%27s_software>`_.
+Make sure to `run with the newest build <https://developer.mozilla.org/en-US/Firefox_OS/Phone_guide/Flame/Updating_your_Flame>`_.

 .. note::